Hub-OS/documentation-website/docs/01-client/03-lua-api/02-resource-api/03-sprite.md

 ### `sprite:use_root_shader(enable?)`

-Temporarily adopts the color, color mode, palette, and shader effect of the root sprite during render.
+Temporarily adopts the color, color mode, and shader effect of the root sprite during render.

 ### `sprite:use_parent_shader(enable?)`

-Adopts the color, color mode, palette, and shader effect of the parent sprite during render.
+Adopts the color, color mode, and shader effect of the parent sprite during render.

 ## Color